 GeneCards Summary for CLASP1 Gene

 CLASP1 (Cytoplasmic Linker Associated Protein 1) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and Cell Cycle, Mitotic.
-GO annotations related to this gene include microtubule binding and kinetochore binding.
+Diseases associated with CLASP1 include Roifman Syndrome and Theileriasis.
+Among its related pathways are Signaling by Robo receptor and Signaling by Slit.
+Gene Ontology (GO) annotations related to this gene include binding and microtubule plus-end binding.
 An important paralog of this gene is CLASP2.